One of the days while travelling in Rome, I happened to plan a day trip to Villa d’este (or Villa d este) in Tivoli.

-Priceless antique statues, and the many surreal frescoes (all of which telling different stories) decorate its halls, with beautiful gardens surrounding the villa.
-Today, the gardens is the only thing that remained intact of its former magnificence.
+Priceless antique statues and the many surreal frescoes (all of which telling different stories) decorate its halls, with beautiful gardens surrounding the villa.
+Today, the gardens are the only thing that remained intact of its former magnificence.

-The gardens, however, are an entirely different matter – with much life and freshness still existing around them.
+… the gardens, however, are an entirely different matter – with much life and freshness still existing around them.

-Walking around the garden with its 500 plus fountains, feels like being in a mythical place of the ancient past.
-With its statues, grottos, columns and reliefs, each alley or path reveals a new mossy fountain in a carefully landscaped vista.
+Walking around the garden with its 500 plus fountains feels like being in a mythical place of the ancient past.
+With its statues, grottos, columns, and reliefs, each alley or path reveals a new mossy fountain in a carefully landscaped vista.

 Some Factual Mumbo-Jumbo

-- Tickets to Villa d’Este are €8 full price and €4 for a reduced ticket.
-You can purchase them ahead of time, but usually the line isn’t too bad.
+- Tickets to Villa d’Este are €8 full-price and €4 for a reduced ticket.
+You can purchase them ahead of time, but usually, the line isn’t too bad.

-- Tivoli is located at about an hour and a half drive from Rome, and can be reached via public transport.
-If visiting only Villa d’Este, then a half-day trip from Rome should suffice, however if you wish to see the other two villas located in Tivoli (there are a total of three historic villas in Tivoli), then you need a full day.
+- Tivoli is located at about an hour and a half drive from Rome and can be reached via public transport.
+If visiting only Villa d’Este, then a half-day trip from Rome should suffice, however, if you wish to see the other two villas located in Tivoli (there are a total of three historic villas in Tivoli), then you need a full day.

-- I visited Villa d’Este and Villa Adriana, and would recommend Villa d’Este should you have time limitation and need to choose just one among the two!
+- I visited Villa d’Este and Villa Adriana, and would recommend Villa d’Este should you have a time limitation and need to choose just one among the two!

 Have you been to Villa d’este?
 How was your experience?

 Beautiful pictures, gave a feeling as if I were exploring the place myself.